Summary

 Example 4:

-“In my experience, dementia can significantly impact the way individuals communicate.
+“In my experience, dementia can actually impact the way individuals communicate.
 One resident, Mr Jones, struggles to find the right words and often mixes up words that sound similar.
 As a care worker, I practice active listening and give him plenty of time to express himself without rushing him.
 This approach helps reduce his anxiety and makes him feel more comfortable and understood.”

 These example answers illustrate how a care worker might explain their understanding of dementia based on real-life experiences and the practical impact of the condition on the daily lives of the individuals they support.